August 26, 2015

 35 People Who Deserve More Appreciation (and how to give it)

 We surveyed the smartest and kindest people we know around the world, our RAKtivists, and asked, “Who Deserves More Appreciation?”
 Here are 35 people they suggested and fun ways to show your gratitude.

 We surveyed the smartest and kindest people we know around the world, our RAKtivists, and asked, "Who Deserves More Appreciation?"
 Here are 35 people they suggested and fun ways to show your gratitude.
 Note: Many people are missing from the list.
 If you feel that we forgot someone, please include them or any other ideas in the comments below!

 Throw a custodian appreciation day at your work or just write them a simple thank you note.
 In addition to the note, empty the trash and take the recycling out today so it's one less thing for them to do!

 The job of a police officer often deals with negative situations.
 Let's change that.
 Surprise your local police station with homemade goods or organize an entire Pay It Forward project for them like 7-year-old Abby did:

-Show your appreciation by bringing treats to your local fire station, sending a thank you note or even organizing a dinner like the neighbors in Chelan did for dozens of fire fighters who are battling the First Creek Fire.
+Show your appreciation by bringing treats to your local fire station, sending a thank you note, or even organizing a dinner.

 Leave a thank you note or a gift card in your mailbox.
 Be sure to clearly label it so they know it's for them!